atomisthq/docs/docs/developer/prerequisites.md

-Before you begin developing and running your own automations, you need an [Atomist workspace][getting-started].
+Before you begin developing and running your own software deliver machine (SDM) or other Atomist API client, you need an [Atomist account][getting-started] and several other prerequisites.

 [getting-started]: ../user/index.md (Atomist - Getting Started)

+## Atomist workspace

+As part of creating an account with Atomist, you created an Atomist workspace.
+To run SDMs or other Atomist API clients, you will need the ID of your Atomist workspace.
+You can find your Atomist workspace ID on your workspace's settings page in the [Atomist web application][atomist-app].

+[atomist-app]: https://app.atomist.com/ (Atomist Web App)

 ## Node.js

 The reference implementation of the Atomist automation API client is implemented in [TypeScript][ts], a superset of [JavaScript][js].
 To develop and run automations using the reference implementation of the automation client, you must install Node.js.
 The easiest way to install Node.js is to go to the [Node.js web site][node] and follow the installation instructions for your platform.
 This makes the `node` and `npm` programs available on your system.

 Alternatively, macOS users with [Homebrew][brew] can install Node.js